2025 Volunteer Information

 Boat Check

-Radio home base with racer name when the boat is checked off and OK to sign up.
-Be very thourough.
+Instructions: Boats must have all or will not race.
+Radio home base with racer name when boat is checked off and OK to race.

 Supplies: